Leo T. McCarthy: Leo T. McCarthy Center

 He helped found the Leo T. McCarthy Center for Public Service and the Common Good at the University of San Francisco.

-Personal life
+Personal life and death

-McCarthy was married on December 17, 1955, to the former Jacqueline Lee Burke.
+McCarthy was Catholic.
+He was married on December 17, 1955, to the former Jacqueline Lee Burke.
 They had four children (Sharon, Conna, Adam, and Niall) and eleven grandchildren.

 After a long illness, McCarthy died from a kidney ailment at his home in San Francisco on February 5, 2007.